-- (4) An insurance manager, insurance agent or insurance broker, as the case may be, shall - (a) keep such records as may be specified by the Commission; - (b) furnish to the Commission such statements and returns relating to its business in such form and at such intervals as may be specified; and - (c) provide such other document and information as the Commission may require.
+- (3) The Commission may specify the form in which financial statements are to be prepared for submission under subsection (2). - (4) An insurance manager, insurance agent or insurance broker, as the case may be, shall - (a) keep such records as may be specified by the Commission; - (b) furnish to the Commission such statements and returns relating to its business in such form and at such intervals as may be specified.; and - (c) provide such other document and information as the Commission may require.